fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

     As said before, the second and third phases were done simultaneously, so after having a way to capture the window and use it as a texture ready, the colormap ready, and an initial KDE render ready, all it was needed to do was to improve the KDE calculations.
-    As this `Wikipedia page <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_ explains, a KDE calculation is to estimate an abstract density around a set of point defined inside a given region with a kernel, that is a function that models the density around a point based on its associated distribution :math:`\sigma`.
+    As this `Wikipedia page <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_ explains, a KDE calculation is to estimate an abstract density around a set of points defined inside a given region with a kernel, that is a function that models the density around a point based on its associated distribution :math:`\sigma`.

     A well-known kernel is, for example, the **Gaussian Kernel**, that says that the density around a point :math:`p` with distribution